skip to main content

 Switch off your video entirely

-Since streaming video takes up so much data, the best thing you can do is make audio-only Zoom calls.
+The best thing you can do to use less data on Zoom is to make audio-only calls.
 To turn off your video, click the Start Video button in the bottom left corner of your screen.
 Your video will be turned off when there’s a red line through the button.

 You’ll use up data if other participants on your call have their videos switched on.
 But switching off your own video will lower the total amount of data you use.